 S scale is often regarded as synonymous with the American Flyer brand of model railroad trains.
 S scale is defined as 1:64 or 3/16ths of an inch to one foot, and S scale's track gauge is an unusual 0.884 inches.
 S scale trains are manufactured in both AC and DC varieties, but unlike O scale both types use a two-rail track.
 Once on the brink of extinction, S scale railroading has experienced a renaissance in the last two decades.

 01 of 10

 The S Scale Standard

 The S letter designation for the scale was defined by the National Model Railroading Association (NMRA) in 1943.
 S scale (1/64) was specified to be one-half of One scale (1/32).
 One scale is another exotic older scale.
-Incidentally, the name O scale actually derives from the fact that it was originally called zero scale because at 1/48 it was smaller than One scale.
+Incidentally, the name O scale derives from the fact that it was originally called zero scale because at 1/48 it was smaller than One scale.
 In the early days, this scale was commonly referred to as 3/16th scale.

 02 of 10

 S Scale vs. S Gauge

 In model railroading "scale" refers to the relationship between the size of a model and its original prototype.
 The term "gauge" refers to the space between the rails of the train track.

 While beginners often use these terms interchangeably, American model railroaders usually refer to the "scale" they work in, while UK railway modelers will talk about their "gauge."
 Ironically, the usages of the terms "gauge" and "scale" have become culturally reversed.
 The National Association of S Gaugers, Inc. (NASG) is an American institution, while the S Scale Model Railway Society is based in the UK.
-This may be due to the fact that early 3/16th scale models shared 1.25" gauge three-rail track with 1:48 O scale trains.
+This may be because early 3/16th scale models shared 1.25" gauge three-rail track with 1:48 O scale trains.

 03 of 10

-While some historians write that there were modelers in the UK working in 3/16th scale prior to the 1930s, the emergence of 3/16th scale in America seems to have happened independently of their efforts.
+While some historians write that there were modelers in the UK working in 3/16th scale before the 1930s, the emergence of 3/16th scale in America seems to have happened independently of their efforts.
 It seems likely that the early UK models were unmotorized models for static display.